-Upcoming event:I'm giving an API documentation workshop in San Francisco, California, on November 19, 2019.
-Check it out on EventBrite and register today.
+Upcoming event:I'm giving an API documentation workshop in Los Angeles, California, on January 23, 2020.
+Check it out on EventBrite.

 WTD Episode 25: Researching how developers use API docs, with Andrew Head